linyaoli/linyaoli.github.io/notes/2019-07-14-system-design.md

 ### Devising a plan
 There are a few cornerstones that need to be taken into consideration:

-- characteristics of the traffic: e.g. request rate, R/W-heavy, I/O rate, storage volume etc. <b>Make calculations!</b>
+- patterns of the traffic: e.g. request rate, R/W-heavy, I/O rate, storage volume etc. <b>Make calculations!</b>
 - scale of the system: e.g. geologically is it distributed across different locations.
 - concurrency: i.e. is it possible that high concurrent requests hit on a single data entry.
-- scalability, reliability, availability, efficiency, serviceability/manageability.
+- scalability, reliability, availability, performance, serviceability/manageability and cost.

 With these, break down the problem into components.

 ### Carrying out the plan
 Major components of the system that must be included:
-1. business service
+1. business logic and its abstraction
-2. data storage
+2. data storage and caching
-3. networking, load balancing
+3. networking and load balancing
 4. interface
-5. caching
+5. real-world performance

 Some are optional but great to have: